MushroomCyber/Loadout/README.md

 Two of those carry state you can read at a glance:

-- **Provider toggles** are only offered for backends that are both usable on this machine *and* present in the catalog, and are labelled with how many entries they cover: `apt 768`, `gh 15`, `pipx 10`.
-An active toggle takes the accent colour.
+- **Provider toggles** are only offered for backends that are both usable on this machine *and* present in the catalog — listing `npm` on a box where no entry names it would be a control whose only outcome is an empty table.
+An active toggle takes the accent colour, bold and reverse.
 - **Category chips** show installed-over-total (`wireless 14/48`).
 The active chip takes the accent, bold and reverse -- the only thing a chip's colour communicates is which one you clicked.